astralapp/astral/readme.md

 - Run a terminal inside workspace container: `docker-compose exec workspace bash`
 - Change to `laradock` user: `su laradock`
 - Install the front-end dependencies: `npm install`
-- Install the PHP dependenices: `composer install` and exit container
+- Install the PHP dependencies: `composer install` and exit container
 - Add the local development domain to your hosts file: `your_ip  astralapp.app`
 - Create a new [OAuth Application](https://github.com/settings/developers), and grab the keys it gives you
 - Copy the `.env.example` file and rename it to `.env`.
 Add your GitHub keys to it